amerigirl/FlexTeamDocs/PromptEngineeringBasics/PromptCommandBasics.md

 #### Great AI tools for educators and students!

-This classpoint video focuses on 11 tools that you can research and learn how to use to make your teaching more efficient, your classroom more engaging, and your students more productive!
+This Classpoint video focuses on 11 tools that you can research and learn how to use to make your teaching more efficient, your classroom more engaging, and your students more productive!

 <iframe width="260" height="200" src="https://www.youtube.com/embed/KG4_CYbVpTo" title="Best tools for teachers" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>